worldcompass/worldcompass.github.io/content/posts/setup-vlan-routing-on-linux.md

 Let's start with configuring network interfaces on the router.

 ## What shall I do on the router machine?
-So, what is [[network interface]]?
+So, what is network interface?
 Network interface is a place where you plug ethernet cable into computer(similar for WiFi).

 This network card could be emulated by the virtualization technologies and on one real network interface, you can create different virtual network interfaces.